With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreDiscovery Mood And Anxiety Program Chino Hills is a mental health center in Chino Hills, California, located at 2062 Hunter Road, 91709 zip code.
 Discovery Mood And Anxiety Program Chino Hills provides residential treatment.
-Discovery Mood And Anxiety Program Chino Hills offers group therapy, trauma therapy and dialectical behavior therapy to children / adolescents.
-Discovery Mood And Anxiety Program Chino Hills also supports LGBT, people with PTSD and people with trauma.
+Discovery Mood And Anxiety Program Chino Hills offers psychotropic medication, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Discovery Mood And Anxiety Program Chino Hills also supports LGBT, people with trauma and children/adolescents with serious emotional disturbance.
 More services available at Discovery Mood And Anxiety Program Chino Hills include integrated primary care services, family psychoeducation and diet and exercise counseling.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.